whylabs/whylogs/README.md

 - You'll need to install poetry in order to install dependencies using the lock file in this project.
 Follow [their docs](https://python-poetry.org/docs/) to get it set up.

-- Run the following comand at the root of the source code:
+- Run the following command at the root of the source code:

 ```
 make install